Hay Bridge, New South Wales

 The Hay Bridge is a road bridge that carries the Cobb Highway across the Murrumbidgee River at Hay, New South Wales, Australia.
-The current bridge is the second bridge located in Hay that crosses the Murrumbidgee; the first bridge was in operation from 1873 until 1973; the second and current bridge has operated since 1973.
+The first bridge opened in 1873 being replaced by the current bridge in 1973.

 Current bridge

 The current Hay Bridge is a six-span, reinforced concrete and steel box girder structure supported on steel piles and slender concrete piers.
 It has an overall length of 638 ft with two 97 ft spans and four 105 ft spans, and is 30 ft between kerbs.
-A 5 ft footway has been provided for pedestrian use.
+A 5 ft footpath was provided for pedestrian use.

 Each box girder is made up of five cells each 6 ft wide and 3 ft 3 in high.
 The base and walls of each cell are steel plates and the reinforced concrete deck forms the top section.
 A feature of the design is the cantilever construction of the girders.
 This allows a greater distance between piers than a simply supported span design.

 Hay is located on the Western Plains where the clay and silt deposit can be up to 1500 ft in depth.
 Due to the complete absence of rock in this deposit, 10 × 10 in in rolled "H" section steel piles have been used for the foundations.
 These vary from 51 to 81 ft in length.

 Coffer dams of steel sheet piling were constructed in the river to enable the construction of the two pile caps and the lower portions of the two piers in the river.
-The steel girders were manufactured at Sydney in pairs 15 ft wide, transported by road to Hay and bolted together after having been placed in position on falsework.
+The steel girders were manufactured in Sydney in pairs 15 ft wide, transported by road to Hay and bolted together after having been placed in position on falsework.
 The longest sections handled were 65 ft, end to end, and each weighed 24 ST.

-The bridge was designed by Gordon Bull and Associates, Consulting Engineers and was constructed by contract to and under the supervision of the Department by Central Constructions of New South Wales.
-The approaches were designed and constructed by the Department.
+The bridge was designed by Gordon Bull & Associates, Consulting Engineers and was constructed under the supervision of the Department by Central Constructions of New South Wales.
+The approaches were designed and constructed by the department.
 The total cost of the bridge and approaches was AUD890,000.
 The completion of this bridge by the DMR, together with the channelisation of the intersection of State Highways Nos 14 and 21 immediately south of the bridge and the reconstruction of Lachlan Street, State Highway No. 21, Cobb Highway by Hay Shire Council, immediately north of the bridge, ensured a smoother flow of traffic through the town of Hay.